 Clean Water Future

 In late 2009, Dartmouth College in collaboration with the Hubbard Brook Research Foundation, American Forest Foundation, and several regional partners, helped support the development of the Clean Water Future website.
 The site aims to develop a community that invests in the natural services -- clean water, fish and wildlife habitat, scenic beauty, erosion control and flood protection, recreational use, food, and timber -- provided by private lands in the watersheds of the Northern Forest.
 This project involves threshold pledges, a social-marketing mechanism, to pay for actions on private lands that sustain public benefits from ecosystem services, such as clean water and healthy forests.
-In summer 2012, the site transitioned to its permanent home under the Connecticut River Watershed Council Inc. In 2012, the site crowd-sourced over $38,000 for 9 projects submitted by numerous sponsoring organizations.
+In summer 2012, the site transitioned to its permanent home under the Connecticut River Watershed Council Inc. Visit the site to stay up to date with current projects!

 Restoring Native Brook Trout in the Second College Grant